-Anne Marie made her professional operatic debut at the Spoleto Festival USA as Suor Agnese in Giordano’s Mese Mariano in 2013.
-The following year, she completed the Houston Grand Opera Young Artists Vocal Academy and performed the role of Zerlina in Don Giovanni with the Janiec Opera Company at the Brevard Music Center in North Carolina.
+Anne Made made her operatic debut with Spoleto Festival USA in their production of Giordano’s Mese Mariano.
+The following year, she completed Houston Grand Opera Young Artists Vocal Academy and performed the role of Zerlina in Don Giovanni with the Janiec Opera Company at the Brevard Music Center in North Carolina.
 Subsequently, she became a member of the Apprentice Singer Program with The Santa Fe Opera, singing the role of Giovanna in Rigoletto, covering Olivia in the world premiere of Jennifer Higdon's Cold Mountain, and singing in the chorus in La fille du régiment.
 In the summer of 2016, she was a Studio Artist with the Wolf Trap Opera Company where she covered Female Chorus in Britten's Rape of Lucretia.

 In January 2017, Anne Marie was one of the eight finalists who performed in the Houston Grand Opera’s Eleanor McCollum Competition.
 She won first prize in the 2016 Franco-American Grand Concours Vocal Competition in Austin, Texas and in 2015 she was first prize winner of the Philadelphia Orchestra Albert M. Greenfield Student Competition, The New York Lyric Opera Theatre National Vocal Competition, and the Schuyler Foundation for Career Bridges Grant winner.

 After being featured as Concepción in Ravel's L'heure Espagnole in The Santa Fe Opera Apprentice Scenes in 2017, Anne Marie sang as the mezzo soloist in Beethoven's Ninth Symphony with The Princeton Symphony, conducted by Rossen Milanov.
 Shortly afterwards she received 3rd prize in the Palm Springs Opera Guild Vocal Competition in Palm Springs, California and later in 2018 received 1st prize in The Opera Columbus Cooper-Bing Vocal Competition.